 The Julian calendar included an extra day in February every four years (Leap Year).
 However, Aloysus Lilius, the Italian scientist who initially developed the new Gregorian system, realized that the addition of days made the calendar too long.
 He devised a system whereby leap years can be calculated as:

 “Every year that is exactly divisible by four is a leap year, except for years that are exactly divisible by 100, but these centurial years are leap years if they are exactly divisible by 400.
 For example, the years 1700, 1800, and 1900 are not leap years, but the year 2000 is.”

 The German mathematician and astronomer Christopher Clavius modified the Gregorian calendar after the death of Aloysus Lilius, proposing a final calendar reform that was adopted in 1582.

 The Gregorian calendar was soon adopted by catholic countries around the world.
 However, initially there were issues with its adoption elsewhere, with Protestants rejecting it because they considered it a papal plot to silence their movement.
 Eventually Protestant countries accepted the new system by the 1700s, with Great Britain and its colonies adopting it in 1752.
-Before this, the English new year began on March 25 (Lady Day) because it carried more religious significance.
-Some European countries considered December 25 as the start of the new year.
+Before this, the English new year began on March 25 (Lady Day or Feast of the Annunciation that commemorates the visit of the archangel Gabriel to the Virgin Mary), because it carried more religious significance.
+Some European countries considered December 25 (Christmas) as the start of the new year.

 Although Aloysus Lilius’ method closely synced the calendar with the seasons, his system is still off by 26 seconds.
-This means that since its introduction in 1582, there has been a discrepancy of several hours, with result in the Gregorian calendar will be a full day ahead of the solar year by 4909.
+This means that since its introduction in 1582, there has been a discrepancy of several hours, with the result that the Gregorian calendar will be a full day ahead of the solar year by the year 4909.